 In April 2021, the NDBON endorsed the ND Medical Imaging and Radiation Therapy Board (NDMIRTB) position statement related to APRNs and the supervising/performing of fluoroscopy.
 The position statement encompasses both boards, as APRNs are exempt per NDCC 43-62-03; and the scope and standards of practice for the APRN is under the jurisdiction of the NDBON per NDCC 43-12.1.
-Therefore, after further deliberation, the NDMIRTB and NDBON collaborated to provide a joint statement which supersedes the original position statement adopted by NDMIRTB in January 2021.
+Therefore, after further deliberation, the NDMIRTB and NDBON collaborated to provide a joint statement which supersedes the original position statement adopted by NDMIRTB in January 2022.
+The ND Department of Environmental Quality (DEQ) has authority over sources of ionizing radiation and registrants, including fluoroscopy devices under NDCC 23.1-03.
+The DEQ provided a statement in November 2021 supporting the educational framework and certification in this joint position statement for the APRN supervising or performing fluoroscopy procedures.